 Step 2: exchange phase/business model validation

-Having all of the market research done, all of the documents ready and all of the hypotheses to validate properly identified, we will move to the exchange phase, meaning that we will begin contacting potential partners in the marketplace.
-Depending on the needs and objectives, the validation will be done as a competitive process or case by case, including business model validation and environmental validation.
+Having completed the market research, prepared all the necessary documents and properly identified all the hypotheses to be validated, we will move to the exchange phase, meaning that we will begin contacting potential partners in the marketplace.
+Depending on the needs and objectives, the validation will be performed as a competitive process or case by case, including business model validation and environmental validation.
 As as an in-out team, we will divide the activities according to the availability of the best know-how.
-In any case, the main objective will be to experiment with actual stakeholders, gaining feedback from them and validating; in other words, to learn from the market and have enough information to take the correct decisions based on actual markets.
+The main objective in this context will be to experiment with actual stakeholders, gaining feedback from them and validating the hypotheses; in other words, learning from the market and having enough information to take the correct decisions based on actual markets.

-The exchange phase can take from 4 to 6 months, again depending on case by case and targeted markets.
-From the feedback gained, we will be able to see if there is a market for our business model, and then move to step 3.
+The exchange phase can take from four to six months, depending on the case and the targeted markets.
+From the feedback gained, we will be able to see if there is a market for our business model, and then move on to step 3.

-Step 3: be consistent / according the outcome from the validation process
+Step 3: being consistent and acting according to the outcome of the validation process

 What is the market saying?

-- If we have positive feedback, most probably (sometimes there are unexpected reasons that change our goals) we will move towards a negotiation to get what we expect from the market: an asset, a partner, a client or to invest in a promising opportunity.
+- If we have positive feedback and no reason to change our goals, we will move towards negotiation to get what we expect from the market: an asset, a partner, a client or a promising opportunity for an investment.
 In that case, the trifermedCBDO team will also support you, on demand, during the negotiation process bringing our expertise together from more than 130 successfully signed deals.

-- If the market gives us negative feedback, we will have two options; pivoting to a better business model or simply stop our project.
-It will really depend on the feedback and the circumstances, again case by case.
+- If the market gives us negative feedback, we will have two options; pivoting to a better business model or simply stopping our project.
+The reality of those decisions will depend on the feedback we had gathered and circumstances surrounding the project.

-Applying the trifermedCBDO methodology, business development becomes a clear and “simple” (not to be mistaken for “easy”) process where you only have to be consistent with the outcome from the real market.
-Business development cannot be understood as a promise to make “deals”, or as a “deal making” activity; business development should be understood as business model design and validation; the rest is about being consistent.
+Applying the trifermedCBDO methodology, business development becomes a clear and “simple” (not to be mistaken for “easy”) process where one only has to act consistently with the outcome from the real market.
+Business development cannot be understood as a promise of making “deals”, or a “deal-making” activity.
+It must be looked upon as business model design and validation; the rest is about being consistent.

-In addition to our methodology, as any other “cooking recipe”, it is required to have the right competence and the expertise to execute it properly.
+In addition to our methodology, as in any recipe, the right competence and expertise to execute it properly are required.